 5 - The Commitment to “Martial Arts for Life”

 I believe that committing to black belt is not enough.
-Many times in my career I have seen someone get their black felt and then quit because that’s as far is their eyes could see.
+Many times in our industry we see someone get their black felt and then quit because that’s as far is their eyes could see.
 That’s why we stress the concept of martial arts for life before our students earn the rank of black belt.
 That way, when you make it to black belt they already are mentally prepared to keep going.
 There is a big difference between someone that received their black belt and someone that IS a Black Belt.

 Help your students achieve these milestones and watch your school and the impact on your community grow.